Where and How to Volunteer on Maui: Help Maui Recover

 • For more specific volunteer needs, watch the orientation video and apply to volunteer

-Maui Food Bank- Providing support and food assistance to those displaced.
+Maui Food Bank– Providing support and food assistance to those displaced.
+In the Warehouse, you can help sort, pack, and distribute safe and nutritious food to those in need.

 Maui United Way– A non-profit organization on Maui since 1945 connecting the right people to the right resources to address Maui’s most vital needs in deeply impacted communities.
 Currently providing grants to individuals displaced by the fires.
 As of 9/3/23, there are not many visitor volunteer options, but check back!

-Global Organizations Currently Assisting on Maui
+Global Organizations (Currently Assisting on Maui)

 Red Cross- Red Cross disaster teams are working 24/7 to provide those displaced by the fires with a safe place to stay, food to eat, and emotional support.
 Must undergo a fast background check to volunteer.
+Immediate needs for the Red Cross have calmed down, but opportunities are still present.

 Where to donate on Maui